Valparaíso: Transport

 A commuter rail service, the Valparaíso Metro, opened to the public on 24 November 2005.
 The creation of this system involved updating parts of the Valparaíso-Santiago Railway, originally built in 1863.
 The Valparaíso Metro constitutes the so-called "fourth stage" ("Cuarta Etapa") of Metropolitan improvements.
 The Metro now connects the city core of Valparaíso with Viña del Mar and other cities.
 It extends along most of Gran Valparaíso, and is the second underground urban rail system in operation in Chile (after Santiago's), as it includes a tunnel section that crosses Viña del Mar's commercial district.
 The proposed Santiago–Valparaíso railway line would link Valparaíso and Santiago in around 45 minutes.

 Public transport within Valparaíso itself is provided primarily by buses, trolleybuses and funiculars.
 The buses provide an efficient and regular service to and from the city centre and the numerous hills where most people live, as well as to neighbouring towns while more distant towns are served by long-distance coaches.
 Buses are operated by several private companies and regulated by the Regional Ministry of Transport, which controls fares and routes.

-The Valparaíso trolleybus system has been in operation since 1952, and in 2019 it continues to use some of its original vehicles, built in 1952 by the Pullman-Standard Company, along with an assortment of other vehicles acquired later.
-Some of Valparaíso's Pullman trolleybuses are even older, built in 1946–48, having been acquired secondhand from Santiago in the 1970s.
-The surviving Pullman trolleybuses are the oldest trolleybuses still in normal service anywhere in the world, and they were collectively declared National Historic Monuments by the Chilean government in 2003.
+The Valparaíso trolleybus system has been in operation since 1952, and for many decades until the 2020s it continued to use some of its original vehicles, built in 1952 by the Pullman-Standard Company, along with an assortment of other vehicles acquired in the 1990s, mostly used vehicles from Switzerland.
+Some of Valparaíso's Pullman trolleybuses were even older, built in 1946–48, having been acquired secondhand from Santiago in the 1970s.
+By the 1990s, the surviving Pullman trolleybuses were the oldest trolleybuses still in normal service anywhere in the world, and in 2003 they were collectively declared National Historic Monuments by the Chilean government.
+In the mid-2010s, a group of 1989-built trolleybuses acquired secondhand from the Lucerne trolleybus system, in Switzerland, arrived, and by 2019 they had replaced all of the older Swiss vehicles.
+The last of the vintage Pullman-Standard trolleybuses were retired in March 2023.

 Valparaíso's road infrastructure has been undergoing improvement, particularly with the completion of the "Curauma — Placilla — La Pólvora" freeway bypass, which will allow trucks to go directly to the port facility over a modern highway and through tunnels, without driving through the historic and already congested downtown streets.
 In addition, roads to link Valparaíso to San Antonio, Chile's second-largest port, and the coastal towns in between (Laguna Verde, Quintay, Algarrobo, and Isla Negra, for example), are also under construction.
 Travel between Valparaíso and Santiago takes about 80 minutes via a modern toll highway.

 Internal passenger air services to Valparaíso are provided through the airport at Quintero which is some distance from the city but now served by good roads.
 The great majority of foreign visitors arrive through Santiago or on cruise liners.